indramohan9274/apollo-client-parsing/README.md

 Test app to analyze network and client side parsing time

-# How to install and run the app?

 # System Requirement:
 * OSX El Capitan (version 10.13 or greater)
 * XCode 10.1 or greater